moyaproject/moya-techblog/README.md

 ## Installing Moya

-If you don't have moya istalled, install it from the command line with:
+If you don't have moya installed, install it from the command line with:

     pip install moya